LAW AND CONTEMPORARY SOCIAL ISSUES - 2024/5

 Coursework is the primary method of assessment for this module in part because it permits further research, which will develop students’ digital skills and resilience.
 In contrast to an examination, the coursework assessment will permit substantive revision of students’ critical evaluations in light of Roundtable Seminar discussions and further reading and reflection on complex and challenging texts.
 Philosophical texts of the type that students will learn to engage in this module are often best grasped only after repeated readings over a period of days or weeks.
 In contrast to an exam, the coursework assessment will not require extensive memorization, which will enable students to focus their efforts primarily on the quality of their critical evaluations.

-Roundtable seminar participation will be evaluated weekly, and every student who offers one short (2-3 sentences) prepared comment related to the readings will receive full credit of 10 marks (out of 100 possible) each week.
-There are 11 seminars, so each student can opt not to offer any comment during one seminar of their choice and still receive a maximum overall participation mark of 100%.
-Students who are unable to attend a Roundtable Seminar should contact the module convener to arrange an alternative oral assessment.
-The participation assessment is intended to enable students to demonstrate the ability to convey their ideas orally, an essential employability skill in law, to develop resilience by participating in friendly yet challenging debates, and to enhance their global and cultural intelligence through fruitful exchanges with peers from a variety of backgrounds.
+Roundtable seminar participation will be evaluated weekly on a pass/fail basis.
+Every student who offers at least one verbal comment demonstrating engagement with the readings and participates in any in-seminar exercise will receive full credit of 10 marks (out of 100 possible for the term) each week.
+The participation assessment is intended to enable students to demonstrate the ability to convey their ideas orally, an essential employability skill in law, to develop resilience by participating in friendly yet challenging debates, and to enhance their global and cultural intelligence though fruitful exchanges with peers from a variety of backgrounds.
+Students who are unable to attend a Roundtable Seminar should apply for extenuating circumstances via the usual process.
+If ECs are granted, the student may receive full credit by submitting a 500-word written reflection on the missed Seminar’s assigned readings no later than the module coursework deadline.

 The formative assessment will enable students to receive feedback on their developing skills in textual interpretation and analysis as well as critical evaluation.
 They will also receive feedback on the clarity of their writing, which will enable improvements prior to the completion of the summative coursework assessment.